crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

-Smart home technology is a relevant factor to buy a home by **81%** of smart devices owners.
+Smart home technology is a relevant factor to buy a home by **81%** of smart device owners.

 {% include snippets/two-cols-centered-text-img-end img='/images/relations.png' img-alt='buyers' %}